 What are some adventures we can do?

-These outdoor locations are great for both you and your furry friend to get outdoors, breath fresh air, and exercise together.
+These outdoor locations are great for both you and your furry friend to get outdoors, breathe fresh air, and exercise together.
 While some prefer just to walk along The Strand/Kissing Point, others may want to level it up a bit.

 AFTER WORK WALKS